jefftriplett/jefftriplett.github.io/_pages/now.md

 - I am working on several side projects and logging my progress on [wip.co][] for public accountability.

+## What I'm listening to

+I enjoy a wide range of music and frequently discover new tracks.
+Check out my [music collection](/music/) to see what I'm currently enjoying.

 ## Projects I'm working on

 - [Django TV][]